NeumoNeumo/blog/content/posts/build_docker/index.md

 ```

 If it outputs something, congratulations!
 You can append `-accel kvm` to any
-commands that starts a virtual machine below.
+commands that start a virtual machine below.
 If no output, you can still run
 QEMU, but at a lower speed.

-3. **Run QEMU to install Debian.** Since the remote server does not have desktop
+3. **Run QEMU to install Debian.** Since the remote server does not have an
-   environment.
-We shall run QEMU without a new window of the virtual machine.
+   desktop environment.
+We shall run QEMU without a new window of the virtual
-We have at least two ways to connect with the virtual machine: `-vnc` or
+machine.
+We have at least two ways to connect with the virtual machine: `-vnc`
-`-nographic`. `-nographic` uses your current terminal as the terminal of Debian.
+or `-nographic`. `-nographic` uses your current terminal as the terminal of
-However, the communication between our terminal and the QEMU backend is so slow
+Debian.
+However, the communication between our terminal and the QEMU backend is
-that you cannot input characters fast, otherwise some characters may be
+so slow that you cannot input characters fast, otherwise some characters may be
 neglected.
 You cannot paste long texts as well because it is another form of
 "input characters fast".
-Moreover, when receiving characters from QEMU or send
+Moreover, when receiving characters from QEMU or
-characters to QEMU, there may be encoding issues.
-So I recommend using `-vnc`.
+sending characters to QEMU, there may be encoding issues.
+So I recommend using
+`-vnc`.

 VNC, Virtual Network Computing, is a cross-platform screen-sharing system using
 Remote Frame Buffer protocol (RFB).
 With it, we can connect to the screen of